5 Signs Of A Functioning Alcoholic

 The standard size drink is 1.5oz of hard liquor, 5oz of wine, or 12oz of beer (around 5%).
 Functioning alcoholics may not drink every day, or only on weekends or specific days of the week.
 Drinking could be an issue if a person obsesses over the days that they drink.

-Binge drinking to the point of blacking out indicates an alcohol abuse issue.
-Skipping meals to drink is also a clear indicator of alcohol abuse.
+Skipping meals to drink is also a clear indicator of alcohol use disorder.

 Do Functioning Alcoholics Experience Withdrawal Symptoms?